-Children are helped to develop physical skills both as individuals and as members of a team in various activities and games.
+At St Mary's we are committed to helping children develop physical skills, both as individuals and as members of a team in various activities and games.
 This enables them to gain qualities of strength, mobility, agility, stamina and team spirit.
 Pupils gain experience of different sports in Key Stage Two.
 The pupils experience expert coaching in several different sports through school visits to our feeder secondary school and from local visiting sports coaches.
 Years 3 and 4 have a weekly swimming lesson during the Spring and Summer terms and Years 5 and 6 during the Autumn Term.
-The school fully participates in the local schools sports competitions, leagues, festivals and galas.
+The school fully participates in the local schools' sports competitions, leagues, festivals and galas.

-As a school we constantly seek opportunities to provide new and stimulating experiences for the children.
-The annual Year 6 residential provides pupils with the opportunity to experience;-canoeing, kayaking, archery, climbing, abseiling, mountain biking and problem solving.
+The annual Year 6 residential also provides pupils with opportunities to experience canoeing, kayaking, archery, climbing and abseiling.